Wednesday 24th, Thursday 25th, Friday 26th, Saturday 27th and Sunday 28th June 2020

 Assessments and certification will take place during a plenary session on Sunday.
 Assessments will be led by Lynn Murphy and Lola Alcarez Perez and certification with the whole team!

-This training runs once a year in London.
+This training runs twice a year in London.
 Timing: from 9.30am – 5.30pm with registration starting from 9.00am.

 Venue: Active Birth Centre, London